Top 17 Interstate Moving Tips

 Whenever I am faced with interstate moving, I always consider the effects my departure time will have on the move as a whole.
 Depending on my own personal sleep requirements at the time and the distance I will be driving on a particular day, my departure time can have a good or bad impact on my driving experience.
 With that in mind, I have found that leaving early in the morning, before sunrise, gives me a big jump start on the day.
 However, I must also balance my need to get going early with the fact that waking too early can cause me excess fatigue, resulting in a potentially dangerous driving situation.

 As with departure time, my arrival time is equally important.
-Knowing when I will arrive, mid-day or perhaps after sunset, will determine such things as when I will begin to unload the truck and when I will return the truck to the rental place.
+Knowing when I will arrive, mid-day or perhaps after sunset, will determine such things as when I will begin to unload my belongings from the truck and when I will return the truck to the rental place.

 If I am on a budget, even one extra day with the moving truck can be very costly.
 Planning ahead helps me to budget wisely and has even saved me extra, unwanted fees.